sauln/ICRI/docs/index.md

 ## Features

-Currently implements the algorithm using...
+Currently implements the algorithm using.

 ## Requirements
 * Python3 -